Zimbabwe Attractions - Top Ten Attractions in Zimbabwe

 Houseboat on Lake Kariba

 This is a completely unique experience which you definitely must try when visiting Zimbabwe.
 Spend five days on a houseboat, parking every night in a different spot to view the game in the Matusadona National Park, allowing you to get very close to the wild life.
 Enjoy fishing off the small tender boats provided during the day, and then relax on your comfortable houseboat at night and enjoy the sunset and sounds of nature surrounding you!!
-For more information on hiring houseboats, contact GoKariba.com, and we recommend Kariba Catering to take care of all your food requirements
+For more information on hiring houseboats, contact My Guide Zimbabwe and we can organize caterers to to take care of all your food requirements

 Flight of the Angels over Victoria Falls

 An extremely popular activity in Victoria Falls is to fly over the falls in a helicopter which is known as the "Flight of the Angels".
 The flight lasts approx 15 minutes, and gives you breathtaking and scenic views of the thunderous Victoria Falls.
 The helicopter is able to fly lower than most other planes, giving you the best views of the falls from both directions!!

 Bungee Jump off the Victoria Falls Bridge

 Nothing beats the thrill of Bungee jumping off the Victoria Falls Bridge; thousands of people have enjoyed this complete adrenaline pumping sport!!
 Ankle and body harnesses joined to a rope are attached to you, and then you dive head first off the 111m high bridge towards the mighty Zambezi River down below.
 After jumping you are winched back up onto the Victoria Falls Bridge and will be given photographic evidence of your achievement!!